mnuttall/simple/readme.md

 One can then

 ```
-docker run localhost:5000/mnuttall/simple test
+docker run -p 8081:8081 localhost:5000/mnuttall/simple
 ```

-which amazingly enough says,

-> Hi today we are /simple.sh and say test
+and then point a browser to localhost:8081.
 Obviously it's easier to use `docker build` but we're trying to wean ourselves off that in this example.
 Note that the password in 'config.json' is just to keep kaniko happy; it's not a real password.

 ## Deleting images from the registry